Adpbonar/linked_list/README.md

 # linked_list

-This ruby program creates a linked list reverses it using a stack and prints both returns both into the terminal.
+This ruby program creates a linked list reverses it using a stack and prints both returns both in the terminal.